 Final dividends are recognised as a liability when they are approved by the shareholders in a general meeting.
+Proposed final dividends are disclosed in the notes to the financial statements.

 Foreign currencies

 These financial statements are presented in RMB, as this is the principal currency of the economic environment in which the Group operates.
 Each entity in the Group determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.
 Foreign currency transactions recorded by the entities in the Group are initially recorded using their respective functional currency rates prevailing at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency rates of exchange ruling at the end of the reporting period.
 Differences arising on settlement or translation of monetary items are recognised in profit or loss.